NebulousLabs/merkletree/README.md

 segment will not be padded if there are not 'segmentSize' bytes remaining.

 ## Format of proof

-Note: the description below mentiones proofs of slices of leaves.
-Currently only slices of one leave are supportes.

 ### What is included to the proof